CivicActions/ssp-toolkit/docs/ssp.md

 ### AC-8: System Use Notification

-> The information system:
->   a.
-Displays to users [Assignment: organization-defined system use notification
-> message or banner] before granting access to the system that provides privacy and security notices consistent with applicable federal laws, Executive Orders, directives, policies, regulations, standards, and guidance and states that:
->     1. Users are accessing a U.S. Government information system;
->     2. Information system usage may be monitored, recorded, and subject to audit;
->     3. Unauthorized use of the information system is prohibited and subject to
-> criminal and civil penalties; and
->     4. Use of the information system indicates consent to monitoring and recording;
->   b.
-Retains the notification message or banner on the screen until users acknowledge
-> the usage conditions and take explicit actions to log on to or further access the information system; and
->   c.
-For publicly accessible systems:
->     1. Displays system use information [Assignment: organization-defined conditions],
-> before granting further access;
->     2. Displays references, if any, to monitoring, recording, or auditing that
-> are consistent with privacy accommodations for such systems that generally prohibit those activities; and
->     3. Includes a description of the authorized uses of the system.

 ##### LINCS

 A warning banner ensures that all persons attempting to gain access to the system know that the system and its information are “Authorized User Only” and that attempts to illegally log on to the system could lead to criminal prosecution.
 The warning message displayed notifies unauthorized users that they have accessed a U.S. Government computer system and continued, unauthorized use can be punishable by fines or imprisonment.
 Each device logged into will display a system use notification message before the log in window is displayed.
 The system use notification banner will remain on the screen until the user takes an explicit action to log on to the device.
 The following is the notification banner displayed on all Department instances: